 Through the Judicial Fellowship Program ("JFP"), Colorado Law hires recent Colorado Law graduates to work for judges, courts, or certain governmental agencies during a five-month period (up to 500 hours total per graduate).
 The JFP is meant to provide recent graduates with meaningful work experience, enable recent graduates to focus on professional development, facilitate networking and resume development that will further recent graduates’ career and employment goals, and serve the legal community, particularly the judiciary.

-For more information about the 2013 JFP and how to apply, click here.
+For information about the 2013 JFP, click here.